-It’s my first NEO confirmation on a really new discovered object.
+That’s my first NEO confirmation on a really new discovered object.

 After some time sending ‘stone’ observations to the Minor Planet Center (International Astronomical Union) with my Observatory Code L43, finally I take measures on a really new object.
 It’s a fast and really new discovered object.

-Only three days ago it was catalogued as A10izBm.
+Three days ago it was catalogued as A10izBm.
 This morning it received the temporal denomination of 2019-XW2.

 All Observations of this object (including my observations with code L43) could be check on this link: